gyu-eun-lee/ogs-data-analysis-tools/README.md

 ## Description of individual utilities

 * player_data_tools:
     * Tools for dumping and analyzing individual player data.
     * Dump datasets of all of a player's game information (ranks, outcomes, etc.)
     * Basic cleaning of datasets for use in subsequent statistics/data analysis applications
     * Dump player's games in JSON and SGF formats
         * Games can be pre-filtered using raw and cleaned datasets
+    * Use KataGo to analyze full games
+        * Also produces clean Pandas-ready JSON files with the analysis data
-    * Future work: data analysis and visualization tools using above datasets/game dumps.
+    * Future work: advanced analytics using above outputs